-Claimant voluntarily quit working for the employer because she was unwilling to accept the employer's offered accommodations that resulted from the vaccination exception that the employer had granted her.
-The record shows that claimant faced a situation of such gravity that she had no reasonable alternative but to quit.
-First, the record does not show that the employer would have offered claimant a remotework position even if claimant had applied for one, because, as claimant testified, she was not qualified to perform such work.
-Transcript at 30.
-Even assuming, however, that claimant would have been offered such a position had she applied for one, the record does not show that claimant was physically capable of performing one, due to the physical limitations caused by her wrist surgeries.
+Claimant voluntarily quit working for the employer because he chose not to accept the employer's offered accommodations that resulted from the vaccination exception that the employer had granted him.
+The record shows that claimant faced a situation of such gravity that he had no reasonable alternative but to quit.
+First, the record does not show that the employer would have been likely to offer claimant a remote-work position even if he had applied for one because claimant was a registered nurse and patient care could not be performed remotely.
+The record fails to show that claimant was qualified for work outside of patient care.
+For that reason, any attempt that claimant would have made to obtain a remote-work position with the employer would have more likely than not been futile.
 Second, the Court of Appeals has held that an unpaid, indefinite leave of absence is not a reasonable alternative to voluntarily leaving work.
 See Sothras v.
 Employment Division, 48 Or App 69, 616 P2d 524 (1980) (despite being on an unpaid leave of absence for more than a month claimant remained unable to return to work; the court held that "a protracted, unpaid leave of absence is not a 'reasonable alternative' to leaving work and being unemployed; indeed it is not an alternative at all"); Taylor v.
 Employment Division, 66 Or App 313, 674 P2d 64 (1984) (claimant had good cause to leave work after being suspended without pay for over a month, and there was no end in sight to the suspension).